Stedi/openApi/README.md

-# openApi
+# Stedi OpenApi
-Public OpenAPI specs for our APIs
+Public OpenAPI specs for our APIs.
+To learn more, [read our docs](https://stedi.com/docs)